-Massachusetts awards PV owners with a 30% tax credit of the total project cost from federal income taxes.
+The U.S. awards solar PV owners with a 30% tax credit of the total project cost from federal income taxes.
 After installing your solar system, you’ll receive a credit when you file your income taxes the following year.
 However, the 30% Investment Tax Credit is going away at the end of 2019, so now is the best time to go solar to maximize your investment.

 Net metering is a billing arrangement that measures how much energy you pull into your home, as well as how much excess energy you send back into the grid.
 Policies vary from state to state.
 Some states offer no net metering at all.
 In Massachusetts, if you are a National Grid, Eversource, or Unitil customer, you qualify to net-meter.
 Some homeowners use the money to pay other household bills, and some use the credited kWh on days their home isn’t producing enough energy to help zero out their bill throughout the year.